Safe Home Tips & Resources

 Firearms

-Did you know that firearms accounted for more than 52% of all suicide deaths in Stark County from 2015-2019?
-That’s 186 deaths in that time frame.
+Did you know that firearms accounted for 77% of all suicide deaths in Stark County in 2022 in comparison to an average of 54% from 2014-2022.
+That’s a total of 318 deaths in that time frame.
+This is why safe storage is not only important but can help save lives!

 Medications